Policy overview

 4.2.4 Personal relationships

 Employees must declare to the University, any situation which may require them to supervise, teach and/or Assess a Student with whom they currently or previously have had a personal, commercial, familial or other significant relationship.
 Where a relationship has created, or has the potential to create, a conflict, the Employee must immediately terminate any supervisory or Assessment role and make alternative arrangements for the supervision/Assessment of the Student's work.
-The Employee Conflict of Interest Procedure provides further Information.
+The Conflict of Interest Procedure provides further Information.

 Employees must also declare to the University any personal relationships with a current or prospective Employee which may give rise to a perceived, potential or actual Conflict of Interest.
 Examples of a Conflict of Interest may include: